cunnane/xloil/docs/source/xlOil_Python/CustomGUI.rst

 Qt Custom Task Panes
 ====================

-Qt support uses *PyQt5* or *PySide2* (but not both simultaneously!).
-The examples below use *PyQt5* but *PySide2* can be substituted in place.
+Qt support uses *qtpy* which auto-detects the Qt bindings (PySide/PyQt) and standardises the small syntactic differences between the libraries.

 .. caution::
-    You *must* import :any:`xloil.gui.pyqt5` (or `xloil.gui.pyside2`) before any other use of Qt.
+    You *must* import :any:`xloil.gui.qtpy` before any other use of Qt.
 This allows xlOil to create and the *QApplication* on its own thread.

 It's common in Qt GUIs to inherit from `QWidget`, so xlOil allows you to create a pane from a `QWidget`:

 ::

-    import xloil.gui.pyqt5  # or import xloil.gui.pyside2
+    import xloil.gui.qtpy
-    from PyQt5.QtWidgets import QWidget
+    from qtpy.QtWidgets import QWidget

     class QtTaskPane(QWidget):
         def __init__(self):